 A Flemish village covered in snow is one of the first paintings from Western art to present a snowy landscape.
 Bruegel depicted the scene out of his local, daily life on a cold winter’s day, adding only Joseph and the pregnant Virgin Mary on a donkey.
 The scene is described in Luke 2, 1-5.

 This one is a great example of honest emotions.
-The people in the illustration look so jolly…And that’s what Christmas should be about – laughter, joy and happiness.
-Rockwell asked his relatives and friends to pose for this piece to make it look more realistic.
+The people in the illustration look so jolly…And that’s what Christmas should be about – laughter, joy, and happiness.
+Norman Rockwell asked his relatives and friends to pose for this piece to make it look more realistic.

 Snow Scene at Argenteuil